-Major: Required in the Accounting major (upper division)
+Major: Required for MIS major and one of a choice of 3 required courses in the Finance major (upper division)

 CHM 109 General, Organic and Biological Chemistry

 Designed for students who need a survey of the fundamentals of general, organic and biological chemistry for careers in allied health areas such as nursing (including Augsburg's upper division program).
 Open also to other students.
 First term, general chemistry principles and an introduction to organic chemistry.
 Will include arranged time for laboratory work.
 This course does not apply toward the major or minor in chemistry.